Part 3 of a guide for new, beginning, or returning players in World of Warcraft Shadowlands.

 World of Warcraft User Interface (UI) Overview

 When you first log into your new character, it may not be clear what the different buttons and bars do.
-To help you learn the basics, here is an image of the default UI and some general information about the default layout.
-While it is possible to change this layout with custom addons, we will only cover the default layout in this article.
-If you are interested in building a custom UI, check out my article: Improve Your World of Warcraft (WoW) UI – ElvUI & Custom Setup.
+To help you learn the basics, here is a labeled image of the default UI.

 This image may be enough to get you started but we will dig into each of these components in more detail.